PeerChristensen/AzureACI-CICD-Template/README.md

 The value for "id" in the JSON output will be your subscription id.

-2. Then, run the following command to create a Service Principal with contributor permissions to your resource group:
+2. Then, run the following command to create a Service Principal with access to your resource group.
+Please see the note below regarding permissions and roles.

 ```
 az ad sp create-for-rbac \